mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 #### Debrief Calls

 1. 25 minute debrief scheduled with each board member same day or the day after board meeting via their admins
-2. 1 hour debrief with MLT scheduled same day after board meeting
+2. One hour debrief with MLT scheduled same day after board meeting

 ## Fiscal Year Planning \(1%\) <a id="fiscal-year-planning"></a>

 Preparation for the annual plan and budget for the next fiscal year begins in the second half of the current fiscal year.

-#### Q3 Planning for next fiscal year
+#### Q3 Planning for Next Fiscal Year

 In Q3 we have three goals: